Skip to content

 Getting Started Now

-Alright, this post is going on 5,000 words, so I’d better wrap it up.
+Alright, this post is going on 3,000 words, so I’d better wrap it up.
 If you want to start your journey to learn UI design today, here are the resources that will help you get started today:

 • Figma.
-Web-based, free if you’re the only editor (plus 3 files where you can invite co-editors).
+Web-based, free if you’re the only editor (plus 3 files where you can invite co-editors). $15/month after that.

 • Sketch.
-Has a 30-day free trial, but is $99/year after that (for as long as you want to receive updates, which is optional).
+Has a 30-day free trial, but is $12/month after that.
 Mac only.

 And here is the weekly program of exercises.
 This pace assumes you can’t devote more than an hour or two per day learning UI design.
 If you’re available full-time, you should start feeling more confident in your design skills within a day.
 If you can only eke out an hour here or there, no problem, go at a pace you can maintain – AND MAINTAIN IT.